Witness Interviews in Internal Investigations: The US Perspective

 A witness is likely to have questions after being given an Upjohn warning – the most common being ‘do I need my own attorney?’
 Attorneys must take care to develop a strategy for responding to such questions.
 It is not proper for the attorney to provide legal advice to the witness, having just explicitly disclaimed an attorney–client relationship with that individual.
 If a witness persists in requesting legal advice, an attorney should confer with internal company counsel, who may then offer the employee names of potential attorneys with whom the witness can consult.
-Telling the witness that they need their own counsel could constitute legal advice, so attorneys should, wherever possible, refrain from doing so.
+Telling the witness that they need (or do not need) their own counsel could constitute legal advice, so attorneys should, wherever possible, refrain from doing so.

 8.4 Protecting work-product and attorney–client privilege

 In the United States, there are two main types of privilege that may protect work-product and communications during an internal investigation: attorney–client privilege and work-product privilege.
-The attorney–client privilege protects communications between an attorney and his or her client to encourage full and frank communication without fear that confidential information will be disclosed to others.
-Work-product privilege is broader than the attorney–client privilege, but it does not extend to every document generated or reviewed by the attorney.
-Work-product privilege applies to materials prepared in the anticipation of litigation, litigation in process, or the prospect of future litigation, and reflects litigation investigation or analysis.
+The attorney–client privilege protects communications between an attorney and his or her client to encourage full and frank communication without fear that confidential information will be disclosed to others.3 Work-product privilege is broader than the attorney–client privilege, but it does not extend to every document generated or reviewed by the attorney.4 Work-product privilege applies to materials prepared in the anticipation of litigation, litigation in process, or the prospect of future litigation, and reflects litigation investigation or analysis.5

 There are many best practices to protect communications and documents – including notes as discussed more fully below – under both privilege doctrines.
 First, to establish and document the attorney–client relationship and basis for work-product privilege, the corporation should state in writing that the attorney has been hired to conduct an internal investigation in anticipation of government or civil litigation.
 Corporations can even include this language in their company policy regarding internal investigations.
 Secondly, although internal investigations are largely a fact-finding mission, it is important to ensure that there is sufficient attorney oversight and involvement in the investigation, as the overall purpose of an investigation is to render legal advice based on its findings.
 Even though the privilege can extend to conversations with a non-attorney as long as that person acts as an agent of the attorney, it is always safer to consistently involve corporate and external counsel in these conversations.
 Counsel should routinely document that the investigation is made to render legal advice and that these communications are privileged and confidential.
 This can be accomplished by both marking documents as ‘Privileged and Confidential’ and giving witnesses an Upjohn warning, informing them of their relationship to counsel and that all communications are confidential.